OpenVoiceOS/ovos-personal-backend/README.md

 Documentation can be found at https://openvoiceos.github.io/community-docs/personal_backend

 NOTES:
-- this backend moved to SQL databases on release 0.1.6a10, json databases from older version are not compatible
+- this backend moved to SQL databases on release 0.2.0, json databases from older version are not compatible
 - at the time of writing, backend manager does not yet work with this backend version
+- backend-client now includes a CRUD api to interact with databases https://github.com/OpenVoiceOS/ovos-backend-client/pull/30

 ## Install